 1. Power Flush the Modem/Router

 Unplug the Modem/Router from its power supply source and patiently wait for 60 seconds.

 After 60 seconds, reconnect the Modem/Router to power supply source and wait for all the lights to turn green.

-Now, see if your computer is able to connect to internet, without any error message.
+Now, check to see if the computer is able to connect to internet, without displaying any error message.

 2. Try Network Troubleshooter